Refinable modeling for unbinned SMEFT analyses: Introduction

-We reflect the hierarchy in Fig.~\ref{fig:conditional-sequence} by grouping unobserved~(latent) variables and the accompanying systematic effects into the parton, particle, and detector levels.
-This somewhat arbitrary choice is a reasonable compromise of the need for sufficient detail and an acceptable level of notational clutter; more levels can be introduced, but the ensuing complexity would disguise the simple concepts at work.
-This staging is also paralleled in collider event simulation.
-At the parton level, ME generators sample the SMEFT ME-squared terms.
-Important systematic uncertainties at this stage pertain to the unphysical effects of technically unavoidable energy scales related to the perturbative renormalization of the fixed-order predictions and the factorization of collinear and infrared radiation.
-Uncertainties in the parton distribution functions~(PDFs) cover our lack of knowledge in the composition of our initial state, that is, $\Pp\Pp$-collisions at the LHC.
-Proceeding from $\Lambda_{\textrm{SMEFT}}$ to $\Lambda_{\textrm{QCD}}$, we reach the particle level: dedicated computer codes simulate effects from the parton shower~(PS), the fragmentation of strongly interacting particles, their hadronization, the decay of the hadrons, and the modeling of the underlying event.
-The tuning of partially empirical models is subject to a plethora of systematic uncertainties related to those models' parameters.
-Beyond tuning, treating the collective differences among competing models or alternative generators as a ``two-point'' systematic uncertainty can be desirable.
-Finally, the detector level comprises the simulation of the particles' interaction with the detector material, the digitization, the trigger logic, and the event reconstruction, including shortcomings and bugs in the computer code.
-We attempt to provide the generic recipes for obtaining ML parametrizations of all these effects by grouping them into equivalent classes of systematic variations that we tackle individually.
-With the procedures in place, we explain how to build unbinned models in a refinable manner.
-Accounting for new effects or background contributions can proceed iteratively, and the surrogates trained for an existing model are not invalidated when upon its extension.
+Figure~\ref{fig:conditional-sequence} reflects this hierarchy, from right to left, by grouping unobserved (latent) variables and systematic effects at the parton, particle, and detector levels.
+This division balances sufficient detail with manageable notation complexity; more levels could be added but would obscure the core concepts.
+Collider event simulation mirrors this staging: at the parton level, ME generators sample SMEFT ME-squared terms.
+Key systematic uncertainties here include unphysical effects from technically unavoidable energy scales linked to the perturbative renormalization of fixed-order predictions and the factorization of collinear and infrared radiation.
+Uncertainties in the parton distribution functions (PDFs) cover our lack of knowledge in the composition of the $\textrm{pp}$~initial state.
+At the scale of $\Lambda_{\textrm{QCD}}$, particle-level simulations handle parton shower (PS) effects, fragmentation, hadronization, decay, and underlying event modeling.
+Tuning these models introduces systematic uncertainties, and modeling generator differences as a ``two-point'' systematic uncertainty can be effective.
+At the detector level, simulations include particle interactions with detector material, digitization, trigger logic, and event reconstruction.

+Our approach provides a general method to obtain ML-based parametrizations of all these effects by grouping them into classes of systematic variations addressed individually.
+With these procedures in place, we can build unbinned models that can be iteratively refined.
+Adding new effects or background contributions does not invalidate surrogates trained on the initial model.